-The Action Plan report will discuss the benefits of protecting and restoring functionally diverse, native pollinator habitat for improving ecosystem health, landscape resilience, carbon sequestration, and regional biodiversity.
-Featured in the report will be several informative sections:
+The Action Plan report discusses the benefits of protecting and restoring functionally diverse, native pollinator habitat for improving ecosystem health, landscape resilience, carbon sequestration, and regional biodiversity.
+Featured in the report are several informative sections:

-- A write up on three Case Study sites* on conservation land that will be monitored and researched for pollinator species presence and change by Dr. Robert Gegear of UMASS Dartmouth over a three-year period.
+- Science Informed Design: Descriptions of the three Case Study sites* on conservation land that will be monitored and researched for pollinator species presence and change by Dr. Robert Gegear of UMASS Dartmouth over a three-year period.

-- GIS maps in the report will describe connectivity between Case Study sites, as well as a strategy for creating a pollinator corridor across Lincoln.
+- Connectivity: Maps describing connectivity between Case Study sites and a strategy for creating a pollinator corridor across Lincoln.

 * A summary report on the Case Study sites from Dr. Robert Gegear will be published on our website in December, 2022.